CarlosRangel17/donation-box/README.md

 - This project demonstrates a basic Hardhat use case for a Donation Box.

-- To add a new route, add a file or folder to `/src/pages/`. [https://nextjs.org/docs/basic-features/pages](More information on dynamice routing here)
+- To add a new route, add a file or folder to `/src/pages/`.
+[More information on dynamice routing here](https://nextjs.org/docs/basic-features/pages)

 - Try to use CSS modules for styling.
 Add a file like this component.module.scss next to the component where you'll use the styles.